ayush1999guptA/Store_Api/readme.concept.md

 **#for users**

 Users will have restricted access to the database .
-The customer can only know what item is present in the store along with the price,discount available,and discounted price.
+The customer can only know what item is present in the store of a category along with the price,discount available,and discounted price.

 **#for employee**